 If you’re crazy about whales, there are things to do in and around San Diego that you’ll definitely enjoy.
 At SeaWorld® San Diego, you can see orcas, beluga whales, and bottlenose dolphins up close, and there’s a huge array of exhibits featuring other marine animals plus lots of great rides.

 Birch Aquarium showcases the research of the Scripps Institution of Oceanography.
-It’s a perfect stop for marine life enthusiasts and budding oceanographers or anyone who wants to enjoy a family day out.
+It’s a perfect stop for marine life enthusiasts and budding oceanographers or anyone who wants to enjoy a fun family day out.
 There are hands-on exhibits and more than 60 fish and invertebrate habitats.
-The Voices In The Sea exhibit, which is all about whale communication, is a must-see for whale lovers.

 Have you taken one of the whale watching tours in San Diego?
 What species did you see?

 Don’t miss any of my posts!
 Sign up for my newsletter for travel tips, insider information about San Diego and my favorite destinations, discounts on attractions, and hotel discounts and tips.